42ndMoose/llm-test-pad/dossier/parts/08-trump-vs-architecture.md

 8.8.3 National Guard shooting near the White House
 The logic does not stop at ICE.
 It now reaches the National Guard.
-	•	In late 2025, Nov 26, two West Virginia National Guardsmen on duty near the White House were shot in the face by a 29-year-old Afghan illegal immigrant, Rahmanullah Lakanwal.
+	•	Two West Virginia National Guardsmen on duty near the White House were shot in the face by a 29-year-old Afghan illegal immigrant, Rahmanullah Lakanwal.
 	•	One of the Guardsmen has been publicly identified as Andrew Wolfe.
 Initial reports described both victims as gravely wounded, with subsequent accounts reporting at least one fatality.
-	•   On Nov 26, 2025, National Guardsman Sarah Beckstrom was killed and National Guardsman Andrew Wolfe was seriously injured in what prosecutors described as an ambush-style shooting in Washington, D.C.; the suspect, Rahmanullah Lakanwal, later faced a federal complaint adding firearm-related counts tied to transporting (including a stolen) firearm across state lines, moving the case into U.S. District Court where capital punishment can be considered.
+	•   National Guardsman Sarah Beckstrom was killed and National Guardsman Andrew Wolfe was seriously injured in what prosecutors described as an ambush-style shooting in Washington, D.C.; the suspect, Rahmanullah Lakanwal, later faced a federal complaint adding firearm-related counts tied to transporting (including a stolen) firearm across state lines, moving the case into U.S. District Court where capital punishment can be considered.
 [C]
+DATE: 2025-11-26
+TITLE: Ambush-style shooting of National Guardsmen near Farragut West Metro (Washington, D.C.)
+TAGS: national-guard, washington-dc, firearms, immigration, doj, usao-dc, interstate-transport, stolen-firearm
+NOTE: DOJ says Beckstrom died 2025-11-27; federal complaint and added firearm-transport counts announced 2025-12-24.
 Evidence:
 - https://www.justice.gov/usao-dc/pr/afghan-national-charged-murder-national-guard-soldier-sarah-beckstrom
 - https://www.justice.gov/usao-dc/pr/new-federal-charges-killing-national-guardsman-sarah-beckstrom-and-shooting-guardsman